When I chat to people at college the one question that kept resurfacing was 'Why PyCharm?'

 Not only does it connect up easily to Github and have handy icons that cue what branch you’re working on, you also get handy colour overlays showing you what code has changed since you last did a commit.
 Neat.

 There is so much good stuff about this window it could be an entire post.
-All keys can be bind differently if you so wish, etc. Worth a special mention is the project interpreter where you can see the dependencies in one place (yes i know you can pip freeze > requirements.txt) but this is nicer.
+All keys can be bind differently if you so wish, etc. Worth a special mention is the project interpreter where you can see the dependencies in one place (yes i know you can pip freeze > requirements.txt) but this is nicer as it shows you what can be updated to a new version and with a couple of clicks will update it for you.

 The plugin area is really neat too, not that I find that I need many.
 But things like rainbow brackets are rather nice, along with other bits for non related Python – like React, for example.
 Which brings me on to mention this IDE is good at many other things too.

-This is great for those times you need to change a name, it will look across the project and wire all the matches correctly, another thing that makes it easier and speeds up development time.
+This is great for those times you need to change a name, As PyCharm indexes everything it will look across the project and wire all the matches correctly, another thing that makes it easier and speeds up development time.

 It just works great I have all the tools I need to help me see where I went wrong all within the IDE.